ROZALIYA0206/whitepaper/technical.md

 #### 3. Releases

+##### Genesis

-Genesis - The first release of the Rublix Blockchain.
+The first release of the Rublix Blockchain will be established by 20 internal validators.

 ### Disclaimer